 A small section of the 350 km, multi-use trail that follows the shore of Lake Ontario from Niagara-on-the-Lake to Trenton and passes through Darlington.

 There is a controlled waterfowl hunt at Darlington which operates from mid-September to mid-December each year.
 Hunting is from designated blinds on McLaughlin Bay and takes place on Mondays, Wednesdays, Fridays and Saturdays only.
 Contact the park for more information, (905)436-2036.

 Darlington offers a beautiful stretch of sandy beach, perfect for swimming, on the shores of Lake Ontario.
 Please remember that there are no lifeguards on duty at the beach so children should be supervised.
 Pets are also not allowed on the beach.

-Although closed for camping, the park remains open for day-use during the winter months.
 Parking and self-serve permits are available at the main park office.
-Vehicle permits are required year round.
+Vehicle permits are required year-round.